-The issue affects all Users connected to Salesforce
+Issues affecting all Users connected to Salesforce

 In this case, you should first check errors related to the Salesforce API User.
-Then you should check the status of the Salesforce API call usage in your Salesforce account.
+Then, you should check the status of the Salesforce API call usage in your Salesforce account.

 Checking the Salesforce API User

 If we have detected a problem with the API User connection, the API User will be disconnected from your ScheduleOnce account.
 In this case, you must reconnect the Salesforce API User.

 This typically happens for the following reasons:

 The API User credentials are no longer valid.
 The Salesforce password may have been reset and the security token may have changed.
-ScheduleOnce uses these credentials to validate the API User connection so they must be up to date.
+ScheduleOnce uses these credentials to validate the API User connection, so they must be up to date.

 The ScheduleOnce connector for Salesforce managed package was uninstalled and then reinstalled in your Salesforce organization.
 When this occurs, the Salesforce API token expires.

 The Salesforce API User is used as a funnel for transferring data between ScheduleOnce and Salesforce.
-If the API user is properly connected and a global connection problem still exists, it may be the case that changes have been made to the Salesforce API User license, a System Administrator profile, and the ScheduleOnce permission set assigned.
+If the API user is properly connected and a global connection problem still exists, it may be the case that changes have been made to the Salesforce API User license, a System Administrator profile, and the ScheduleOnce permission set.

 Check the API Usage limit in the past 24 hours